 If the high heel is sized so small—so there is no gap—your foot does not have enough room to be comfortable.
 Shoes don’t stretch like a pair of skinny jeans do.
 You have to size them big enough to be agreeable to your feet.

 Obviously, if the gap is too big (like with the red heels above), you might manage to walk out of the shoe.
 A good rule to follow is that the higher the heel, the bigger the gap.

 If you have a pair of heels where the gap is a little to big, you can always use a shoe insert under the ball of the foot.
 This will push your foot back up towards the heel, reducing the gap and resulting in a super-comfortable pair of heels.

 One more thing about sizing; a sissy or CD should generally buy her heels two sizes above the corresponding woman’s size.
 Shopping for a super-high heel would usually necessitate even a larger size.
 Keep in mind that shoe manufacturers size their heels to varying standards.
-If you’re buying heels online, read the reviews about whether the shoe runs large or small.
+If you’re buying heels online, read the customer reviews about whether the shoe runs large or small.